abinit/abipy_book/abipy_book/elastic/lesson_elastic.md

 !find flow_elastic_ngkpt_conv/ -name "*_DDB"
 ```

-Remember that our goal is to analyze the convergence of the elastic and piezoeletric properties
+Remember that our goal is to analyze the convergence of the elastic and piezoelectric properties
 as function of `nkpt`.
 So we are mainly interested in the final DDB files located in the `outdata` directories
 of the works (`w0/outdata`, `w1/outdata`, `w2/outdata`).